KikiDotPy/Games_Projects/Escape_Space_Mission/README.md

 - D = Drop item
 - Tab = select inventory item

+- Use objects together = select one in your inventory(TAB) and walk on or into other one(You might need to drop(D) an object from the inventory)

 ## 👷🏻 Built with
     - Python 3.10.0
     - Pygame Zero 1.2.1